incubyte/incubyte.github.io/content/blog/why-code-coverage-should-not-be-your-measure-of-reliability/index.md

 }
 ```

 As per the example, we covered only two cases and `if (noOfChocolatesIHave > 1) return "very happy"` case is not covered.
-So in layman's term, case coverage is `2/3 = 66%`
+So in layman's terms, case coverage is `2/3 = 66%`

 ## Standard rule
 The acceptable coverage number is 80+%.
 Why 80 and why not 100%?
 Let's take one example,